marcopennekamp/lore/specification/multi-functions.md

 ##### General use with intersection types

-**TODO:** Use with component types / entities.
+**TODO:** Use with structural types and component-based programming.
 Use with label types.

 ##### Extension Methods